ReactiveMongo/ReactiveMongo-Extensions/README.md

 Note: Only available for scala 2.10.

-If you use SBT, you just have to edit build.sbt and add the foll
+If you use SBT, you just have to edit build.sbt and add the following:
-wing:

 ```scala
 libraryDependencies ++= Seq(